jreyes/AssistantPi/README.md

 # AssistantPi

-AssistantPi is basically a tweak of [AlexaPi](https://github.com/alexa-pi/AlexaPi), allowing you to run **Google Assistant** and Amazon's Alexa on a Raspberry Pi.
+AssistantPi is basically a tweak of [AlexaPi](https://github.com/alexa-pi/AlexaPi) allowing you to run **Google Assistant** and **Amazon's Alexa** on a Raspberry Pi.
+It includes the [Google Assistant SDK](https://github.com/googlesamples/assistant-sdk-python) and uses AlexaPi's hotword recognition to activate either Assistant or Alexa.
+The installer provides an easy way to get everything set up in just under an hour.

-I've piggy-backed AlexaPi's Installer to easily get the [Google Assistant SDK](https://github.com/googlesamples/assistant-sdk-python) ready on your device and utilized it's Hotword recognition to tap into Google's sample CLI interface.

 This is just an experimental proof-of-concept without broad support.